airbnb/DeepLinkDispatch/README.md

 }
 ```

-If you're using Kotlin, make sure you also annotate your method with `@JvmStatic`:
+If you're using Kotlin, make sure you also annotate your method with `@JvmStatic`. `companion objects` will *not work*, so you can use an `object declaration` instead:

 ```
-companion object {
+object DeeplinkIntents {
   @JvmStatic
   @DeepLink("https://example.com")
   fun defaultIntent(context: Context, extras: Bundle): Intent {